gennariarmando/iv-centered-vehicle-cam/README.md

 # IV Centered Vehicle Cam
-This plugin removed the off center vehicle camera in GTA IV, and makes it similar to GTA V and 3D era GTA.\
+This plugin removes the off center vehicle camera in GTA IV, and makes it similar to GTA V and 3D era GTA.\
 \
 For GTAIV The Complete Edition Only.